Adityamirpagar/ubuntu_cpp/function/funtion_overload/func_over.md

 ```

-###  2 . **The type of argument:** for example, if there are two function with same name and, same number of parameters.
-The target function is selected on the basis of the **parameters type conformity.**
+**2 . **The type of argument:** for example, if there are two function with same name and, same number of parameters.
+The target function is selected on the basis of the **parameters type conformity** :**

 **Example: parameters type conformity**